 Making the Washington State Nonprofit Conference More Accessible

-Nonprofit Association of Washington is working to make our learning spaces welcoming and inclusive to people of all abilities.
-If you require accommodations or support, please let our staff know.
+Nonprofit Association of Washington is committed to making our learning spaces welcoming and inclusive to people of all abilities.
+If you require accommodations or support, please let us know during the registration process or email [email protected].
 We will do our best to create a supportive learning space for everyone.
 Please read on to learn more about the steps we are taking.

 Captioning

-Captioning helps everyone, not just people with hearing loss or deafness.
-It also supports neurodiverse people who may need captions to help focus, assists people for whom English is not their first language, and aids people with normal hearing who may be participating from a noisy space.
-The Washington State Nonprofit Conference will have live captioning for all our online plenary sessions and use automatic captioning for workshops.
-We will also display captions for the featured speaker at each of our in-person celebrations.
+Captioning helps people with hearing loss or deafness and can also be helpful for people for whom English is not their first language.
+Captions also support people with normal hearing who may be participating from a noisy space.
+The Washington State Nonprofit Conference will have live captioning for all online keynote sessions and automatic captioning for workshops.

 Interpretation